dnpm-dip/api-gateway/app/controllers/README.md

 #### Applying CodeSystem filters:

-CodeSystems can be requested with applied filters on the concepts by including the filter name(s) as URI query parameter "filter".
+CodeSystems can be requested with applied filters on the concepts by including the filter name(s) as URI query parameter `filter`.
-The API supports combining filters with AND/OR logic: filter names concatenated into a pipe-separated value list as one "filter" parameter are combined as OR, whereas filters occurring in different "filter" parameter values are combined using AND.
+The API supports combining filters with AND/OR logic: filter names concatenated into a pipe-separated value list as one `filter` parameter are combined as OR, whereas filters occurring in different "filter" parameter values are combined using AND.
 For instance, the following request represents the query "Get CodeSystem ICD-O-3, picking only concepts from ICD-O-3-M (morphology) and of kind 'block' or 'category'":

 ```